 Syrian bloggers lament the changing character of the old part of Damascus.

 Japanese bloggers on About40, a hit show which targets “the late-thirties demographic of single childless Japanese women who entered the work force during the 80s bubble, captured in the newly-coined term arafo.”

 David Tiley posts on media shenanigans on both sides of the Tasman, with a detailed analysis of the standoff between editor and journos at The Age newspaper, provoked in part by Jaspan’s enthusiastic promotion of “Earth Day”, and a look at the seemingly sinister influence of well funded climate change denialists in New Zealand.

 Dave Bath has found another community consultation you might want to write to.

 dr. faustus is appreciative of mobile phone free zones that have sprung up.

-Will Wilkinson is unimpressed by Sunstein and Thaler’s new book Nudge, which seems to tout the virtues of achieving social change through engineering “default options” and a range of other modes of choice architecture. ((Why are Americans so much better than everyone else at mental masturbation?~ KP)).
+Will Wilkinson is unimpressed by Sunstein and Thaler’s new book Nudge, which seems to tout the virtues of achieving social change through engineering “default options” and a range of other modes of choice architecture.3.

 Robin Hanson muses about the nature of philosophers (and to an extent philosophy).